ADHD treatment options

 Non-stimulants medication for ADHD

 Atomoxetine is a non-stimulant medication for ADHD.
-This type of medicine is called a selective noradrenaline uptake inhibitor which helps to improve concentration and manage impulsive behaviour.
+This type of medicine is called a selective noradrenaline reuptake inhibitor (SNRI) which helps to improve concentration and manage impulsive behaviour.

 It may be recommended for children over 6 years old, teenagers and adults with ADHD.

 This medicine carries warnings about an increased risk of a child thinking about suicide, so children will need to be monitored for signs of depression or suicidal thoughts.

 Atomoxetine is not suitable for anyone with the eye condition glaucoma.